ds1/ss-dashboard/README.md

 - **Reorder**: Drag and drop camera cards to rearrange
 - **Remove**: Hover over a camera and click the × button

+### Fit to Screen Mode

+1. Click the "Display" button in the header controls
+2. Toggle "Fit to Screen" to enable/disable the feature
+3. When enabled:
+   - All camera feeds resize to fit within your screen
+   - No vertical scrolling required
+   - Grid layout automatically adjusts based on camera count
+   - Video aspect ratios are preserved with black bars as needed
+4. The setting persists across page reloads
+5. Works best on desktop and tablet displays

+**Automatic Grid Optimization:**
+- 1 camera: Full screen view
+- 2-4 cameras: 2×2 grid
+- 5-9 cameras: 3×3 grid
+- 10-16 cameras: 4×4 grid

 ### Search Functionality

 The search bar supports intelligent filtering for: